GRI would like to thank the following Project Partners for their invaluable support to the organisation:

 Komatsu Zambia, Suppliers of Contruction and Mining Equipment in Zambia have generously donated to the rebuild and maintenance of the GRI Elephant Orphanage Project Kafue Release Facility infrastructure.

 Lafarge Zambia is the leading supplier of building materials and construction solutions provider in Zambia and the Democratic Republic of Congo (DRC).
 LaFarge Zambia generously donated $100,000 in 2012 to build Lilayi Elephant Nursery.

-GRI WILDLIFE CRIME PREVENTION PROJECT Partners are:
+Other GRI Partners are:

 Elephant Charge is an annual 4x4 motorsport challenge in the Zambian bush.
 It is organized by a voluntary committee and raises funds for several conservation organisation’s throughout Zambia.
-WCPP uses the funds to cover some of our costs of delivering environmental education to schools around Lusaka.